 Truck drivers in Texas may be required to post a Superheavy Surety Bond.
 The bonds are also called Oversize Permit Bonds.
 What is a Superheavy Surety Bond?
 The bond protects the state highways for damage that may be incurred because of the use of heavy equipment.
 The vehicle must still have a permit under Chapter 623 of the Transportation Code.
-The Principal on the bond is the owner of the heavy truck or equipment.
+The Principal on the bond is the owner of the new or used heavy equipment or heavy truck.
 The Obligee on these bonds is The Department of Transportation and the Surety is the bond company who is making the guarantee on the bond.

 What is the Amount of the Texas Superheavy Bond?